ffmaer/quicksort-python/README.md

 - We used a max-heap.

 ### SelectionSort
-- In every interation, we select the minimum from the unsorted and put it at the right place.
+- In every iteration, we select the minimum from the unsorted and put it in the right place.

 ### InsertionSort
-- In every interation, we insert a new number to the sorted numbers.
+- In every iteration, we insert a new number into the sorted numbers.

 ### BubbleSort
 - BubbleSort works because we will move the smallest discovered to the left one step at a time.